utnet-org/utility-readonly/chain/jsonrpc/README.md

 2. If we feel that the API is stable (being in **use** for a while), we need to release a new API method without the `EXPERIMENTAL_` prefix while keeping the old method name as an alias for the transition period.
-3. Drop the `EXPERIMENTAL_` alias completely when nearcore version with the stable method name is deployed to the majority nodes in the network, and most (all) clients have transitioned to the new API.
+3. Drop the `EXPERIMENTAL_` alias completely when framework version with the stable method name is deployed to the majority nodes in the network, and most (all) clients have transitioned to the new API.